Catherine Vincent MS C&I: Special Education, MA Ceramics. Working artist and Art Educator

 In 2009, Catherine began teaching adapted art at Rock Creek School, a 3-21 special education school in FCPS.
 Catherine developed the adapted art curriculum for the program and acted as consultant to all art teachers in FCPS on adapting art for all learners, including annual workshops for new hires.
 Catherine began pursuing a Masters in Special Education at Hood College in 2011.

-In 2016, Catherine began incorporating ceramics into her art units and lessons and taught herself how to fire an electric kiln by reading the instruction and safety manual cover to cover.
-After teaching ceramics to students for a few years, Catherine decided to pursue ceramics as both an individual artist and teacher.
+In 2016, Catherine began incorporating ceramics into her art units and lessons and taught herself how to fire an electric kiln by reading the manual cover to cover.
 Thankfully, she began taking graduate Ceramics courses at Hood College in 2018.
 In 2023, Catherine began teaching Ceramics full time at Urbana High School.

-Catherine will complete her MA in Ceramics from Hood College in Spring 2025, with her final show scheduled for Spring 2026 at Hood College.
+Catherine will complete her MA in Ceramics with a final exhibition at Hood College in Spring 2026

 Follow me on Social Media, or drop me a line!